harness/developer-hub/release-notes/delegate.md

 ### New features and enhancements

+- Upgraded `io.netty:netty*` to version `4.1.94.final` to address vulnerabilities.
+(CI-8971, ZD-48488)

 - If the Email step failed to send a notification, the following message was displayed: “Failed to send the email.
 Check SMTP configuration.”
 The message did not include any additional information to help you debug the issue.
 (PL-40007, ZD-47524)

    Now, the message has been enhanced to show the cause of failure.
 It also identifies the delegate that executed the task.

 - The OWASP Java HTML Sanitzer version is upgraded to 20220608.1.
 (PL-40807)